If a company is a limited liability partnership, company insolvency would mean one of the following:

 Balance sheet insolvency

-To be balance sheet insolvent is to have negative net assets, where payments due to outweigh assets.
+Business Insolvency – To be a balance sheet insolvent is to have negative net assets, where payments due outweigh assets.

-It is not uncommon for a company to be balance sheet solvent as well as being cash flow insolvent in holding liquid assets, specifically within short term debts, facing the inability to realise if immediately required.
+It is not uncommon for a company to be a balance sheet solvent as well as being cash flow insolvent in holding liquid assets, specifically within short-term debts, facing the inability to realise if immediately required.

 If your business becomes insolvent it may be put into liquidation.
 This is where the assets and property of the business are redistributed to satisfy all claims of your creditors.